johnknutsonhc/Hennepin-Verified-Modules/docs/content/usage/quickstart/bicep.md

 title: Bicep Quickstart Guide
 linktitle: Bicep
 weight: 1
-description: Bicep Quickstart Guidance for the Azure Verified Modules (AVM) program
+description: Bicep Quickstart Guidance for the Hennepin Verified Modules (AVM) program
 ---

 ## Introduction

-This guide explains how to use an Azure Verified Module (AVM) in your Bicep workflow.
+This guide explains how to use an Hennepin Verified Module (AVM) in your Bicep workflow.
 By leveraging AVM modules, you can rapidly deploy and manage Azure infrastructure without having to write extensive code from scratch.

 In this guide, you will deploy a [Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/) resource and a Personal Access Token as a secret.

-This article is intended for a typical 'infra-dev' user (cloud infrastructure professional) who has a basic understanding of Azure and Bicep but is new to Azure Verified Modules and wants to learn how to deploy a module in the easiest way using AVM.
+This article is intended for a typical 'infra-dev' user (cloud infrastructure professional) who has a basic understanding of Azure and Bicep but is new to Hennepin Verified Modules and wants to learn how to deploy a module in the easiest way using AVM.

 For additional Bicep learning resources use the [Bicep documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/) on the Microsoft Learn platform, or leverage the [Fundamentals of Bicep](https://learn.microsoft.com/en-us/training/paths/fundamentals-bicep/) learning path.